Archmonger/Conreq/source/docs/configure/organizr.md

     _If using Unraid/Docker, set this using a Docker Variable._

-    _If you are using your own operating system, consider searching "How to set environment variables in ...
-[Windows 10]"_
+    _If manually running Conreq, the method of setting environment variables will [vary based on operating system](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html)._

 2. Go to `Server Settings` within Conreq and enable `Organizr User Authentication`

 3. Set up a Nginx reverse proxy.

-    _If you need help with this, join the [Organizr Discord](https://discord.com/invite/TrNtY7N)._
+    _If you need help with this, join the [Organizr Discord](https://discord.com/invite/TrNtY7N) and post in #groups._

 4. In your Conreq block, add the following...